libis/rdm-integration/ddi-cdi.md

 ## Dataverse External Tool Quick Start

 Run `make up` from the repository root to start the full demo stack (Docker with the Compose plugin and GNU Make are required).
-Once the containers are ready, sign in via Keycloak using the default `admin / admin` credentials to access Dataverse and open any dataset.
+Once the containers are ready, sign in via Keycloak using the default `admin / admin` credentials to access Dataverse.
+After the initial setup, Dataverse is empty: create a dataset and upload a few supported files (CSV/TSV/TAB or statistical syntax such as `.sps`, `.sas`, `.dct`) so you can try the tool.
 Supporting services are exposed on loopback-friendly hostnames (`keycloak.localhost`, `localstack.localhost`, `minio.localhost`), so no `/etc/hosts` adjustments are needed.

 The `make up` flow verifies whether the Dataverse container has already been bootstrapped.
 On the first run it executes `dataverse/setup.sh`, which registers all shipped external tools—including **Generate DDI-CDI** - via `conf/dataverse/external-tools/03-rdm-integration-ddi-cdi.json`.
 As a result, the dataset page already exposes the DDI-CDI button and launches the frontend with the dataset PID (and API token when available) pre-populated.